- PUBG is right alongside Fortnite the most popular battle royale game in the world.

 - Confirm changes and start the game again.

-Finally, if none of the previous solutions worked for you, there are only 3 things we can recommend.
-You can reinstall the game and look for changes, which is a long shot.
-You can also tweak a bit your in-game settings, reduce them.
-Enabling vSync helped some users, along with the disabling some mildly-redundant effects.
+Finally, if none of the previous solutions worked for you, there are three last things we can recommend: reinstall the game, tweak your in-game settings, or minimize in-game graphics.
+Enabling vSync helped some users fix their PUBG ping problem, along with disabling some mildly-redundant effects.